alankarmisra/TLA-Lamport/README.md

+[Note: The following repo is work in progress as I follow along the video course myself]

 # Specifications for Leslie Lamport's TLA+ Video Course.

 I made this repo for anyone following along the video course on YouTube for one easy download.